 Carroll is a tiny village located in the state of Ohio.
-With a population of 520 people and two constituent neighborhoods, Carroll is the 665th largest community in Ohio.
-Carroll has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 501 people and two constituent neighborhoods, Carroll is the 669th largest community in Ohio.

 Carroll real estate is some of the most expensive in Ohio, although Carroll house values don't compare to the most expensive real estate in the U.S.

-Carroll is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Carroll does not have a public transit system used by locals to get to and from work.

-The per capita income in Carroll in 2010 was $29,594, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
-This equates to an annual income of $118,376 for a family of four.
+The per capita income in Carroll in 2018 was $26,456, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $105,824 for a family of four.
 However, Carroll contains both very wealthy and poor people as well.

 The people who call Carroll home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carroll residents report their race to be White.
-Important ancestries of people in Carroll include Irish, English, Hungarian, and Polish.
+Important ancestries of people in Carroll include German, Irish, English, Italian, and Scandinavian.

 The most common language spoken in Carroll is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Italian and Polish.